AMChierici/study_notes/CT2_acronyms.md

 **N**o indication of size of project, or amount project will add to the value of the company and share price

-### Risk identification tools in project – Ch 12 -DR HUB
+### Risk identification tools in project – Ch 17/18 - DR HUB
 The main steps needed to identify and clarify the particular risks inherent in a project:
 Desktop analysis (carry out) to supplement brainstorming session, by:
 • Identifying further risks and mitigation options